 It is beneficial to conduct background checks when hiring staff in Italy.
 The background checks will include self-employed professionals, interim personnel, interns, temporary staff, and volunteers.

-When performing a background check, employers should conform to the EU General Data Protection Regulations (GDPR).
+When performing a reference check, employers should conform to the EU General Data Protection Regulations (GDPR).

 Candidates who pass interview rounds and meet the job requirements are entitled to the job.